reijkg2904/portfolio/README.md

 # portfolio

-## 🌟 My Portfolio
+## My Portfolio

 Welcome to my personal portfolio!
 Here you can explore my projects, skills, and learn a bit about my journey from pharmacy, IT support to data science and web development.

 Follow this link to view my page: https://reijkg2904.github.io/portfolio/

----

-## 💻 About Me
+## About Me

-I’m Reina, a passionate data scientist who loves turning data into insights and creating interactive web experiences.
+I’m Reina, a data scientist passinate about R and its ever-evolving statistical capabilities.
 My work combines programming, statistics, and visualization to solve real-world problems.

----

-## 📂 Projects
+## Projects

 Here are some of my highlighted projects: